zcourts/dropwizard-util/README.md

 It includes a base structure to get started with as well as a few useful utilities.

-See the com.fillta.odin.dropwizard package for all the extensions this adds.
+See the com.fillta.dropwizard package for all the extensions this adds.

 * RequireAuth annotation - If this annotation is added to a class then all its methods are protected.
 Only authenticated requests can be made to the class.
 	The annotation can also be added just to a single method and only that method will be protected.